 - Zaragoza

 Madrid is the center of train travel in Spain.
-Therefore, most major routes – particularly the high-speed routes – go to and from Madrid.
+Most major routes – particularly the high-speed routes – go to and from Madrid.

-Here are the expected travel times with high-speed trains in the most popular routes:
+Here are the expected travel times with high-speed trains on the most popular routes:

 Madrid – Barcelona: 2h30min